novayadi85/simple-php-router/README.md

 The goal of this project is to create a router that is more or less 100% compatible with the Laravel documentation, while remaining as simple as possible, and as easy to integrate and change without compromising either speed or complexity.
 Being lightweight is the #1 priority.

-We've included a simple demo project for the router which can be found [here](https://github.com/skipperbent/simple-router-demo).
+We've included a simple demo project for the router which can be found in the `demo-project` folder.
 This project should give you a basic understanding of how to setup and use simple-php-router project.

 Please note that the demo-project only covers how to integrate the `simple-php-router` in a project without an existing framework.
 If you are using a framework in your project, the implementation might vary.